uqlibrary/technology-training/QGIS/vector/QGIS_vector.md

 We will use the satellite imagery to create our own polygons for analysis.
 Let's create some polygons around the forested area of interest.

+### Edit a layer
+Remove one of the polygons that we created.

+Edit a feature name of a polygon

 INSTRUCTIONS ON HOW TO USE THE DIGITISATION TOOLS

+### Raster to Vector Conversion

 ## Analysis
 ### Spatial Overlaps